ratuanfajar/Koperasi/ai_services/README.md

-# Koperasi Receipt Analysis System
+# Cooperative Receipt Analysis System

 A comprehensive Flask-based application for analyzing financial transaction receipts using OCR and an AI-powered Account Code Recommender (LLM).